 The Basset Hound is known for its long droopy ears, and stocky short body.
 There are many videos online of Basset Hound puppies tripping over their ears.
 They are very recognizable and definitely draw attention.
 These dogs are major droolers, so carrying around a towel is a must for owners.

 Loving companions, the Basset Hound also loves long naps.
 They are a great dog for apartment dwellers and owners with a sedentary lifestyle.

 The Beagle has been featured in many movies, television shows, and newspapers.
+They also had a sad history of being laboratory dogs.
 Their role in popular culture started back before the 19th century in works by William Shakespeare and Alexander Pope.

 More recently, this breed has been in supporting roles in movies such as I Am Number Four and Star Trek: Enterprise.
 The Newbery medal winning novel, Shiloh, by Phyllis Reynolds Naylor told the story of an abused beagle.

 And who could forget the “world’s most famous Beagle”, Snoopy from the Peanuts cartoons.
 The Beagle is definitely one of the most popular dog breeds around the world with both children and adults.

 26. Cocker Spaniel